 Credit cards are a powerful tool when used correctly.
 Student credit cards can help young adults build credit, earn rewards, and learn financial responsibility.
-However, when used incorrectly credit cards can be as crushing as high interest student loan debt.
-In February, the New York Federal Reserve reported that credit card balances rose to $733 billion by the end of 2015’s fourth quarter.
+However, when used incorrectly credit cards can be as crushing as high-interest student loan debt.
+The New York Federal Reserve reported that credit card balances were $815 billion by May 2018.

-In our April survey, we were able to collect responses from 468 undergraduate and graduate students at three different 4-year institutions (2 public, 1 private).
-We surveyed at two colleges in the Bay Area, and at one institution on the East Coast.
+In our survey, we were able to collect responses from 468 undergraduate and graduate students at three different four-year institutions (two public, one private).
+We surveyed at two colleges in the San Francisco Bay Area, and at one institution on the East Coast.

 Our goal was to find out what current college students do and do not know about credit cards.
 Here are the results of our survey: